jnrbo/kgb-top-secret/README.md

 To open coverage just type `open coverage/index.html`

 Overly Positive criteria
 ------------
 To identify the most overly positive reviews, a score it's calculated based on how long is the review along with how many "overly positive" words it has.
-Each word have a weight that influence in the score.
+Each word has a weight that influences the score.

 Equation: